Why Julie started Pet Refuge...

-We are creating a safe haven for those pets - Pet Refuge - which will be New Zealand's first shelter dedicated to caring for animals escaping family violence.
+We've created a safe haven for those pets - Pet Refuge - which is New Zealand's first shelter dedicated to caring for animals escaping family violence.

-It's taken four years' of work, but soon we'll have the shell of a shelter - thanks to the Trillian Trust, the Lindsay Foundation, and our build and design partner Signature Homes.
+It's taken four years' of work, but now we have a fully operational shelter - thanks to the Trillian Trust, the Lindsay Foundation, and our build and design partner Signature Homes.

 I know some people will struggle to understand why people don't just put their own safety first, and abandon their pets.

 For many people, pets are family.
 My pets are like my children.